ailsamm/errorInjectionPipeline/README.md

 The output file for comparison will be output to ```./errorInjectionOutput/testArticles_2.txt```.

 ## Paper
-The full paper that implements this pipeline can be found [here](http://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1321076&dswid=1942).
+The paper for which this pipeline was created can be found [here](http://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1321076&dswid=1942).
 Further details on the pipeline may also be found here.